TIBCOSoftware/tci-flogo/docs/content/prerequisites/setup-your-environment.md

 ### Setup the Environment Variables <a name="environment"></a>
    * PATH - Should contain the folder where go lang compiler is installed , usually in Unix bases systems it is the */usr/local/go/bin*
    * GOROOT - This variable is set to point to the folder where GO language SDK is installed , which is same as above in */usr/local/go*
    * GOPATH - This is set to the workspace directory where the GO compiler finds its [projects based on project namespace](https://golang.org/doc/code.html).
-We will refer this folder as **workspace** as it involves hosting typescript files also in addition to GO language files in its subfolders.
+We will refer this folder as **&lt;workspace-folder&gt;** as it involves hosting typescript files also in addition to GO language files in its subfolders.

 ```
     export GOROOT=/usr/local/go
     export PATH=$PATH:$GOROOT/bin
-    export GOPATH=$HOME/<your workspace folder path>
+    export GOPATH=$HOME/.../<workspace folder>
 ```
 ### Folder Structure <a name="source-folder"></a>
-A sample Web-Integrator GO Lang project workspace folder will look like this
+A sample Web-Integrator GO Lang project &lt;workspace-folder&gt; will look like this

 ```
 bin/